paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 (1) **Facility fee**

-  (A) *In general* — Each person that owns a facility identified as an OTC monograph drug facility on December 31 of the fiscal year or at any time during the preceding 12-month period shall be assessed an annual fee for each such facility as determined under subsection (c).
+  (A) *In general*

+    (i) *Assessment of fees* — Each person that owns a facility identified as an OTC monograph drug facility at any time during the applicable period specified in clause (ii) for a fiscal year shall be assessed an annual fee for each such facility as determined under subsection (c).

+    (ii) *Applicable period* — For purposes of clause (i), the applicable period is—

+      (I) for fiscal year 2026, the 12-month period ending on December 31, 2025;

+      (II) for fiscal year 2027, the 9-month period ending on September 30, 2026; and

+      (III) for fiscal year 2028 and each subsequent fiscal year, the 12-month period ending on September 30 of the preceding fiscal year.

   (B) *Exceptions*

     (i) *Facilities that cease activities* — A fee shall not be assessed under subparagraph (A) if the identified OTC monograph drug facility—

-      (I) has ceased all activities related to OTC monograph drugs prior to December 31 of the year immediately preceding the applicable fiscal year; and
+      (I) has ceased all activities related to OTC monograph drugs prior to—

+        (aa) for purposes of fiscal year 2026, January 1, 2025;

+        (bb) for purposes of fiscal year 2027, January 1, 2026; and

+        (cc) for purposes of fiscal year 2028 and each subsequent fiscal year, October 1 of the preceding fiscal year; and

       (II) has updated its registration to reflect such change under the requirements for drug establishment registration set forth in [section 360 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-360).